Talessil/DRecSys/README.md

 EXECUTION:

 	The database is first modeled as graph.
-Some initial network analysis are executed using 'complex-network.py'.
+Some initial network analysis can be done using 'complex-network.py'.
 	Instances with "author_id", "discussion", "review", "qntags", "pull", "requested" as columns are created.
-There's an example inside FOLDER 'ins tances'.
-Pre-processing.py is used for outliers scale reduction, normalization and instance splitting - test and training (optional).
+There's an example inside FOLDER 'instances'.
+Pre-processing.py is used for outliers scale reduction, normalization and instance splitting - test and training(optional).
 	Classification algorithms are implemented in 'classification.py'.